alexandertornede/as_on_a_meta_level/README.md

 * `username`: the username the code can use to access the database
 * `password`: the password the code can use to access the database
 * `database`: the name of the database where you imported the tables
 * `table`: the name of the table, where results should be stored.
 This is created automatically by the code if it does not exist yet and should NOT be created manually.
+To be able to plot the data later, you have to put the results of `sbs` and `oracle` into the table `sbs_vbs` and the results of all other approaches into the table `approach_results`.
 * `ssl`: whether ssl should be used or not

 Entries below the `[EXPERIMENTS]` define which experiments will be run.
 The configuration above will produce the main results presented in the paper.